jsoishi/bfd_group_website/content/member/xjiang.md

     role = "Student"

 +++
-Alex is just getting started in the group.
-He's going to work with Becca on Active Matter.
+Alex is working on his senior thesis on the topological properties of torsional oscillations in the Earth's core.
+He's also worked on Active Matter simulations.

-### Hobbies